cmohri/PurpleFrog/README.md

 ## To-do list:
 1. Set instance variables: \_first , \_last, \_size
-2. Implement size() method: returns \_size's value
+2. Implement size() method:

+    Functionality: returns \_size's value
+    Should have constant running time, as accessor method.
 3. Implement addFirst(T x) and addLast(T x)

+    Functionality: Add to the front or end of the Deque.
+    These methods should have constant running time.
+4. Implement peekFirst() and peekLast()

+    Functionality: Return getValue of \_first, \_last respectively and return null if the Deque is empty.
+    These methods should have constatn running time.
+5. Implement getFirst() and getLast()

+     Functionality: Return getValue of \_first, \_last respectively and throw an error if the Deque is empty.
      These should have constant running time
-4. Implement peekFirst() and peekLast()

-    Return getValue of \_first, \_last respectively
-5. Implement removeFirst() and removeLast()

-     These should have constant running time.
-     These methods throw an error if the Deque is empty.
 6. Implement pollFirst() and pollLast()

-     Functionality: Remove the respective node
+     Functionality: Remove the respective node, and return null if the Deque is empty.
      These should have constant running time.
+7. Implement removeFirst() and removeLast()

-They differ from removeFirst(), removeLast() because they return null if the Deque is empty.
+     Functionality: Remove the first or last element of the Deque and throw an error if the Deque is empty.
-7. Implement getFirst() and getLast()
-     These should have constant running time
+     These methods should have constant running time.
 8. Robustify by throwing exceptions, etc.

 ## Dev Plan: